benjamin-rosenbaum/fitting_deterministic_population_models/README.md

 A tutorial accompanying the publication:

 B. Rosenbaum, E.A.
-Fronhofer 2021.
-Fitting deterministic population models to stochastic data: from trajectory matching to state-space models
+Fronhofer 2022.
+Confronting population models with experimental microcosm data: from trajectory matching to state-space models

 ## Single-species system